Albrtito/ObsidianNotes/02 - Atomic/1727428451 - Definition - TCP.md

 It's important to mention that the ACKs in TCP are cummulative, this means that when we send an ACK for packet 3, what we are telling the sender is that **every packet until 3 has been recieved and THE LAST RECIEVED (properly) BYTE WAS 3.

 ## Sequence numbering:
-TCP has a **wierd way of numbering packets**.
+TCP has a **wierd way of numbering packets**.Lets first get the number of sequence numbers needed for some window of size n.
-Lets first Based on the [[1727187791 - Method - RDT Sliding window|Method - RDT Sliding window]] we can say that for any sliding window with value n we’ll **need at least 2n sequence numbers to prevent any type of erros.**
+Based on the [[1727187791 - Method - RDT Sliding window|Method - RDT Sliding window]] we can say that for any sliding window with value n we’ll **need at least 2n sequence numbers to prevent any type of erros.**

 TCP does not use this 2n sequence numbers but instead uses the **number of the first byte of the package** to number the whole packet.
 This has one really important consequence when we take into account the cummulative ACKs we see the following interactions (example):